AniList/submission-manual/docs/criteria.md

 1. The light novel must be of Japanese origin.
 2. The light novel must be professionally published through a reputable publisher from companies such as [Kadokawa](https://www.kadokawa.co.jp/), [Kodansha](http://www.kodansha.co.jp/), [Alphapolis](https://www.alphapolis.co.jp/), and [Hobby Japan](http://hobbyjapan.co.jp/).
-3. The light novel is specified as being such by the publisher, author, or the majority of major retailers.
+3. The light novel is specified as being such by the author, original publisher, or the majority of major Japanese retailers.

 #### Example light novel labels include things such as:
 - [Dengeki Bunko](https://dengekibunko.jp/)